 A side image of two glasses of gløgg on a wood board on a white counter next to a metal pot with pine branches, a halved orange, a pair of scissors, and a white linen.

-When you’re ready to reheat the gløgg, just place it back on the stove to reheat gently or throw it in a slow cooker.
-Just avoid boiling or simmering or it will cook off all the alcohol!
-Instead, just let it gently warm using the low and slow method until it’s steaming.
-(Keep in mind that if you make this drink in advance, the nuts will soften over time.
-If you want to keep them crunchy, leave them out, and just add them in right before you reheat the gløgg).
+Keep in mind that if you make this drink in advance, the nuts will soften over time.
+If you want to keep them crunchy, leave the nuts out, and just add them right before you reheat the wine!

 A side image of two glasses of gløgg garnished with cinnamon sticks and orange slices on a wood board with a white background next to pine branches, halved oranges, a white roll of twine, and a white linen.